Firefly (TV series): Broadcast history

-Home media releases
+Home media

 A box set containing the 14 completed episodes (including those which had not yet aired in the United States) was released on region 1 DVD on December 9, 2003; region 2 on April 19, 2004; and region 4 on August 2, 2004.
 The box features the episodes in the original order in which the show's producers had intended them to be broadcast, as well as seven episode commentaries, outtakes, and other features.
 The DVDs feature the episodes as they were shot in 16:9 widescreen, with anamorphic transfers and Dolby Surround audio.
 By September 2005, its DVD release had sold about 500,000 copies.

 The series was re-released on Blu-ray Disc on November 11, 2008, comprising three discs; exclusive extras to the Blu-ray release include extra audio commentary from Joss Whedon, Nathan Fillion, Alan Tudyk, and Ron Glass for the episode "Our Mrs. Reynolds"; as well as an additional featurette, "Firefly" Reunion: Lunch with Joss, Nathan, Alan and Ron.
 On September 19, 2017, the series was reissued on Blu-ray as a 15th Anniversary Collection.
 The set included new packaging that came with character cards and a fold-out map of the planetary system in which the series is set.